Donnie McGrath: Professional career

 On December 30, 2011, McGrath joined the Italian club Teramo Basket, on a one-month contract, with an option for an extension until the end of the season.
 For the 2011–12 season, McGrath signed with the French club Cholet Basket, of the LNB Pro A league and the EuroCup.
 “They are one of the best French teams," McGrath told TheDailyWestchester.com.
 "They won the championship two years ago, and lost in the finals last season."

 On February 24, 2012, McGrath signed with Scaligera Basket Verona in Italy.
 On February 11, 2013, McGrath signed with the Lithuanian club Žalgiris Kaunas.
 On October 20, 2014, McGrath signed with the Turkish team Anadolu Efes.
 On December 31, 2014, he left Efes, and signed with Krasny Oktyabr of Russia, for the rest of the season.

 On August 17, 2016, McGrath signed with Lietuvos rytas of the Lithuanian Basketball League.
 However, on August 31, 2016, McGrath terminated his contract with the team and returned to the United States, after he found out that his father had been diagnosed with an undisclosed form of cancer.
 On November 1, he was acquired by the Long Island Nets of the NBA Development League.
 On January 5, 2017, he was waived by the Nets, after appearing in twelve games.
 On January 12, 2017, he returned to AEK Athens, after 7 years, signing a contract for the rest of the 2016–17 season.

 On August 10, 2017, McGrath signed with Real Betis Energía Plus of the Spanish LEB Oro.

 National team career

 McGrath was able to attain Irish citizenship, enabling him to play in Europe with an Irish passport, because his grandmother was born in Ireland, before emigrating to New York when she was young.
 In 2006 and 2008, McGrath played on the Irish national basketball team in the EuroBasket Division B. In 2009, he led Ireland's team in scoring, and all players in group B, with a scoring average of 20.5 points per game, including scoring 32 points against Georgia in the qualifying rounds.

 Personal life

-McGarth married Dominican model Arlenis Sosa in Punta Cana, Dominican Republic in June 2015.
+McGarth married Dominican model Arlenis Sosa in Punta Cana, Dominican Republic in June 2015.The couple later divorced.